 Ideal Work Setting for ISTPs

-Working within strict guidelines and requirements stresses the INTP.
+Working within strict guidelines and requirements stresses the ISTP.
 To be happy at work the ISTP requires:

 - independent working environment,